Nethram/VideoCMS/README.md

 =========
 VideoCMS is a web based open source video management system developed in PHP and MySQL along with Amazon Web Services integration.
 The System is designed in such a way that user can upload, watch and manage his/her personal videos.The system stores videos either in local server or in Amazon S3 based on the user settings.
-Which means User without Amazon WS account can store videos in local server, and user without amazon account can store videos in the AWS S3
+Which means User without Amazon WS account can store videos in local server, and user with Amazon account can store videos in the AWS S3

 Features
 --------